wilsonzlin/edgesearch/README.md

 ### Calling the API

-A [client](./client/) for the browser is available for using a deployed Edgesearch worker:
+A JavaScript [client](./client/) for the browser and Node.js is available for using a deployed Edgesearch worker:

 ```typescript
 import * as Edgesearch from 'edgesearch-client';